You’ve heard the big names: Chinese, Spanish, English.

 But have you heard of Lahnda?
 What about Telugu?

-This may come as a surprise, but Lahnda and Telugu are, respectively, the 10th and 15th most commonly spoken languages in the world!
+This may come as a surprise, but Lahnda (or Western Punjabi) and Telugu are, respectively, the 11th and 12th most commonly spoken languages in the world as of 2019 according to Ethnologue!

 Although they might not be quite as widely spoken as Chinese, Spanish or English, millions of people still speak them every day.